seanwo/how-to/pinas/qbittorrent.md

-## Install and Setup qBittorrent Over an OpenVPN Client
+## Setup qBittorrent through a VPN

 This procedure will install a qBittorrent container and tunnel it through an OpenVPN client container.
 The example uses a PrivateInternetAccess (PIA) server in Switzerland.